Skip to page content

 When should I stop eating and drinking?

-Detailed instructions will be included in your admission letter about this.
+Detailed instructions will be included in your admission letter about when to stop eating and drinking.
 It is very important that you follow the instructions otherwise your surgery may need to be put off until a later date.
 This will be discussed at your preoperative assessment appointment.

 An anaesthetist and your surgeon (or a senior member of the team) will explain to you what will happen during your operation.

 We want you to fully understand why you are having the surgery and what the possible risks are.
-You will be asked to sign a consent form, if you have not already done so, and you will have the opportunity to ask any questions.
+You will be asked to sign a consent form, if you have not already done so.
+You will also have the opportunity to ask any questions that you may have.

 During the surgery

 Your ovaries and fallopian tubes may or may not be removed depending on the reason for your surgery.
 In most cases the uterus and cervix are removed through the vagina.
-If the uterus is too large to remove vaginally, or the vagina is too narrow, a slightly larger cut is made on the abdomen and it is taken out that way.
+If the uterus is too large to remove vaginally, or the vagina is too narrow, a slightly larger cut will be made on the abdomen and it will be taken out that way.

 After the surgery

-You will normally wake up in the operating theatres recovery area, but you may not remember much until you are back on the ward in your own bed.
-You will be given medication during your surgery to relieve the pain when you wake up.
-You may have some discomfort following your surgery but we will try to control this in the best way possible using a variety of pain relief.
+You will normally wake up in the operating theatres recovery area, but you may not remember much until you are back on the ward.
+You will be given medication during the surgery to relieve the pain when you wake up.
+You may have some discomfort following the surgery but we will try to control this in the best way possible using a variety of pain relief.

 Risks